Sir William Richmond Brown, 2nd Bt.1

 M, #183716, b.
 1915, d.
 1963

-Richard Purcell Blow was born in 1915.2 He is the son of Detmar Jellings Blow and Winifred Gertrude Tollemache.3 He and Diana Hermione Bethell were divorced.2 He married Diana Hermione Bethell, daughter of Captain William Adrian Vincent Bethell and Hon.
-Clarissa Madeline Georgiana Felicite Tennant, in 1939.1 He married Catherine MacAskill, daughter of Donald MacAskill, in 1957.2 He died in 1963, by her:.2
+Richard Purcell Blow was born in 1915.2 He was the son of Detmar Jellings Blow and Winifred Gertrude Tollemache.3 He married, firstly, Diana Hermione Bethell, daughter of Captain William Adrian Vincent Bethell and Hon.
+Clarissa Madeline Georgiana Felicite Tennant, in 1939.1 He and Diana Hermione Bethell were divorced in 1956.2 He married, secondly, Catherine MacAskill, daughter of Donald MacAskill, in 1957.2 He died in 1963.2

 Children of Richard Purcell Blow and Diana Hermione Bethell